SayehOmar/Mismatch_Identifier_Plugin/README.md

 # 🛰️ Mismatch Identifier Plugin for QGIS

 This plugin was developed as part of my Master’s thesis in Geomatics.
-It allows automated detection and processing of cartographic mismatches in a grid-based QGIS project using deep learning and image classification.
+It allows automated detection and processing of cartographic mismatches in a fibre-optic mapping using deep learning and image classification.

 ## 📌 Overview